cuiygfighting/How-to-use-git/README.md

 # How-to-use-git
-Some pictures and files about how to use git in my pc
+Some pictures and files about how to use git.